neuralinterfaces/neurosys/README.md

-# neuro.sys 🌀
+# Neurosys 🌀
 > OS-level Control for BCIs

-Neuro.sys (pronounced like "neurosis") is a desktop application that uses brain-computer interface (BCI) technology to provide system-level feedack on your computer.
+Neurosys (pronounced like "neurosis") is a desktop application that uses brain-computer interface (BCI) technology to provide system-level feedack on your computer.

 ## Installation
 1. Install [Node.js](https://nodejs.org/en/download/)